klaus-kramer/Vigil-Fluminis/README.md

 - in Vigil Fluminis open options->AI settings->Enable AI assistant->Check
 - select an entry in rules/apps/connections and klick "Ask AI" in topmenu
 - the AI runs locally on your computer without connection to internet
-- now you have a windows firewall expert who explains
+- A Windows Firewall expert is now at your disposal